gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/adding-an-rss-feed.md

 By default, feed is referenced in every page.
 You can customize this behavior by providing an extra field `match` of type `string`.
 This string will be used to build a `RegExp`, and this regular expression will be used to test the `pathname` of current page.
 Only pages that satisfied the regular expression will have feed reference included.

 If your site has none-English link (or none-ASCII link), you may need to encode URI in advance.
-You can use the build-in function `encodeURI(string)` for your link:
+You can use the built-in function `encodeURI(string)` for your link:

 ```js:title=gatsby-config.js
 serialize: ({ query: { site, allMarkdownRemark } }) => {